-(1) Payable over a period of six months following the termination date.
+Payable over a period of six months following the termination date.
+See footnote 4 to the Nonqualified Deferred Compensation table on page 25.

-Compensation of Directors for Fiscal Year 2020
+Compensation of Directors for Fiscal Year 2023

-During 2020, the Company compensated each non-employee director as follows:
+During 2023, the Company compensated each non-employee director as follows:

-- An annual retainer of \$75,000, payable by the issuance of shares valued at \$7,500 on the first day of each quarter (valued at the last closing price prior to such date), which shares are fully vested at issuance, and the balance of \$45,000 payable in cash quarterly (Mr. M. Brooks receives the entirety of his annual retainer of \$75,000 in cash payable quarterly); - An annual retainer of \$25,000 for service as Chairman of the Board, payable in cash quarterly; - An annual retainer of \$12,000 for service as Chairman of the Audit Committee, payable in cash quarterly; - An annual retainer of \$9,000 for service as Chairman of the Compensation Committee, payable in cash quarterly; - An annual retainer of \$9,000 for service as Chairman of the Nominating and Corporate Governance Committee, payable in cash quarterly; and - Reimbursement of reasonable out-of-pocket expenses incurred in connection with Board or committee meetings.
+- An annual retainer of \$120,000 for service on the Board of Directors, payable by the issuance of shares valued at \$18,000 on the first day of each quarter (valued at the last closing price prior to such date), which shares are fully vested at issuance, and the balance of \$48,000 payable in cash quarterly; - An annual retainer of \$12,000 for service as Chairman of the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, payable in cash quarterly; - An annual retainer of \$15,000 for service as the Lead Independent Director; and - Reimbursement of reasonable out-of-pocket expenses incurred in connection with Board or committee meetings.